 - Become certified as a Jr Master Wellness Volunteer.

-As a Rural Medical Scholar, you will be part of a 5-week summer program at Mississippi State University.
-You will take two –pre-med courses (Biology and Sociology), spend several afternoons a week “shadowing” a physician in a clinical setting, visit the University of Mississippi Medical school, and participate in events geared to the interests of young, aspiring physicians like yourself.
+As a Rural Medical & Science Scholar, you will be part of a 4-week summer program at Mississippi State University.
+You will take two pre-med courses (Biology and Individual & Family Nutrition), spend several afternoons a week “shadowing” a physician in a clinical setting, visit the University of Mississippi School of Medicine, and participate in practical learning workshops geared to the interests of young, aspiring healthcare professionals, scientists, and engineers.
 Practical lab-based learning activities will be integrated throughout the program to enhance knowledge and skill.
 To help launch your college career, a communication, teambuilding/critical thinking skills workshop along with a study skills workshop will kick off the program.